In a nutshell:

 - regularly reviewing our practices for obtaining and processing personal information.

 CCS has identified third parties who either process personal data on our behalf or with whom we share data.
-Assurance is sought from third parties that they are compliant with DPA and GDPR requirements.
+Assurance is sought from third parties that they are compliant with DPA and GDPR requirements and Data Protection Act 2018.

 All contractors, consultants, partners, volunteers Trustees or Directors must: